SAP/luigi/docs/luigi-testing-utilities.md

 ## LuigiMockUtil
 This class contains certain utility helper functions needed when writing [protractor-based](https://www.npmjs.com/package/protractor) e2e tests.
 You can simply import this module into you project and then use an instance of it to test micro frontend functionality.
-With version 2.9.0 this class can also used for [cypress-based](https://www.cypress.io/) e2e tests.
+With version 2.9.0 this class can also be used for [cypress-based](https://www.cypress.io/) e2e tests.

 ## How to use the library with protractor